Bernardi23/search_map_place/README.md

 }
 ```

-The constructor has 7 attributes:
+The constructor has 7 attributes related to the API:
 - `String apiKey` is the only required attribute.
 It is the Google Maps API Key your application is using
 - `(Place) void onSelected` is a callback function called when the user selects one of the autocomplete options.
 - `(Place) void onSearch` is a callback function called when the user clicks on the search icon.